 - Can I mix SpoonfulOne into breastmilk or formula?

 - I am breastfeeding my baby as I introduce solid foods.
-Is there anything I need to know about SpoonfulOne in regards to breastfeeding?
+Does this change the way I should use SpoonfulOne?

 - I forgot to give my child their daily serving of SpoonfulOne.
 What should I do?